digital-asset/daml/docs/source/tools/trigger-service/auth0_example.rst

 Configure Auth0
 ~~~~~~~~~~~~~~~

-Sign up for an account on Auth0 to follow this guid.
+Sign up for an account on Auth0 to follow this guide.

 Create an API
 *************